Toroidal compactifications of integral models of Shimura varieties of Hodge type: Conventions

-\begin{enumerate}[itemsep=0.1in] \item All rings and monoids will be commutative, unless otherwise noted. \item For any prime $p$, $\vert\cdot\vert_p$ will denote the standard $p$-adic norm with $\vert p\vert_p=p^{-1}$. \item If $L$ is a discrete valuation field, then $\Reg{L}$ will denote its ring of integers and $\mx_L\subset\Reg{L}$ its maximal ideal. \item We will use the geometric notation for change of scalars.
-If $f:R\to S$ is a map of rings and $M$ is an $R$-module, then we will denote the induced $S$-module $M\otimes_{R,f}S$ by $f^*M$.
+for the prime-to-$p$ finite ad\'eles. \item If $L$ is a discrete valuation field, then $\Reg{L}$ will denote its ring of integers and $\mx_L\subset\Reg{L}$ its maximal ideal. \item We will use the geometric notation for change of scalars.
+If $f:R\to S$ is a map of rings and $M$ is an $R$-module, then we will denote the induced $S$-module $S\otimes_{f,R}M$ by $f^*M$.
 If the map $f$ is clear from context, then we will also write $M_S$ for the same $S$-module. \item If $\varphi:R\to R$ is an endomorphism of $R$, then a \defnword{$\varphi$-module} over $R$ is an $R$-module $M$ equipped with a map $\varphi^*M\to M$ of $R$-modules. \item Suppose that $R$ is a ring and suppose that $\mathbf{C}$ is an $R$-linear tensor category that is a faithful tensor sub-category of $\operatorname{Mod}_R$, the category of $R$-modules.
 Suppose in addition that $\mathbf{C}$ is closed under taking duals, symmetric and exterior powers in $\operatorname{Mod}_R$.
-Then, for any object $D\in\Obj(\mathbf{C})$, we will denote by $D^\otimes$ the direct sum of the tensor, symmetric and exterior powers of $D$ and its dual. \item We will consistently identify the \'etale topoi of schemes with the same underlying reduced scheme.
-In particular, if $k$ is a field and $B$ is a local Artin ring with residue field $k$, then we will, without comment, consider any \'etale sheaf over $\Spec k$ as a sheaf over $\Spec B$. \end{enumerate}
+Then, for any object $D\in\Obj(\mathbf{C})$, we will denote by $D^\otimes$ the direct sum of the tensor, symmetric and exterior powers of $D$ and its dual.